-The Great Barrier Reef is a giant reef system that is found off the northeastern coast of Australia.
-It is composed of about 3,000 individual reefs and is roughly the length of California, about 2,300 kilometers (1,400 miles) long.1
+Clownfish live in the Great Barrier Reef, which is a giant reef system that is found off the northeastern coast of Australia.
+It is composed of about 3,000 individual reefs and is roughly the length of California, about 2,300 kilometers (1,400 miles) long.2

-Image J. Vlok1
+Image J. Vlok2